keramiozsoy/scala-101/README.md

 ## for loop yield condition

-- usind yield keyword ( instead of do keyword ) will returns a result after completing of for loop iterations.
+- using yield keyword ( instead of do keyword ) will returns a result after completing of for loop iterations.

 ```SHELL
 cd $HOME/scala-101/for-loop-yield